gaioguys/GAIO.jl/paper/paper.md

     return A
 end
 ```
 In each iteration we cycle through the coordinate direction in which we bisect the boxes of the current covering.
-Compare with the implementation in Matlab, below.
-We invoke this function on the initial covering $\mathcal{A}$, resulting in the covering of the attractor shown in Fig. \ref{fig:attractor}:
+Compare with the implementation in Matlab below.
+We invoke this function on the initial covering `A`, resulting in the covering of the attractor shown in Fig. \ref{fig:attractor}:
 ```Julia
 A = relative_attractor(F, A, steps=21)
 plot(A)